peyterho/plumber-KSS/README.md

-# rconf-2020
+# KSS session
-A walkthrough of R model deployment to public clouds using Plumber and Docker.
+A walkthrough of APIs via Plumber